-The Group's allowance for expected credit losses on installment contracts receivables and accrued rent receivables amounted to P0.01 million and P0.64 million as of December 31, 2022 and 2021, respectively.
+The Group's allowance for expected credit losses on accrued rent receivables amounted to both ₱0.01 million as of December 31, 2023 and 2022.

 Liquidity risk

 Liquidity risk is the risk that an entity will encounter difficulty in meeting obligations associated with financial liabilities.
 Liquidity risk may result from either the inability to sell financial assets quickly at their fair values; or counterparty failing on repayment of a contractual obligation; or inability to generate cash inflows as anticipated.